HassanIQ777/txtfind/README.md

 `txtfind` is a lightweight and easy-to-use command-line utility written in C++ that allows you to quickly search for text within a file.
 It reads a file line by line and prints out the lines that contain your search query, along with the corresponding line number.

-This tool is part of a larger collection of utilities found in the `libutils` library.
+This tool was made using the `libutils` library.

 ## Features